Sachinacharya-Project/DigitalDownloader/PythonYTDownloader/README.md

 * **video_url:**: This argument represent the actual URL of Video Or PlayList (i.e. YouTube URL).
 It is of two types
   1. **URL**: This a actual URL to YouTube Video or YouTube PlayList
   2. **name**: This is Title of Video or Common Name to the video, like 'Latest Python Packages reviews'.
 It cannot use title of PlayList but single video
-* **video_format:**: This argument represent the format, you wanna download as.
+* **video_format:** This argument represent the format, you wanna download as.
 It is of Two Types 'video' or 'audio'
 * **optional**: This argument represent the path where files are to be stored.
 If passed, File will be stored in the given path
 like: C:\Users\username\Music which is a Default path for Audio and C:\Users\username\Video which is a Default path for Videos, incase path is not given.